website statistics

 Prepare a confidential practice profile for potential buyers (limit to one page).
 That profile should be brief but provide sufficient detail to inform them of the important aspects of the practice: location (by city and/or region only), specialization (if any), source of income by type (fee-for-service, PPO, HMO), number of operatories (plumbed and unplumbed), special equipment, days/week worked, 2 calendar years’ gross and adjusted net, availability of transition assistance or seller financing, other special factors, and (most importantly) the offering price.
 A few interior photos should also be included.

-Prepare a Confidentiality Agreement
+Prepare a Non-Disclosure Agreement

-Hire your practice transition attorney to prepare a confidentiality agreement that the potential buyer must sign before being shown the office itself for a cursory review of the premises, patient records, equipment, and practice management reports.
+Hire your practice transition attorney to prepare a non-disclosure agreement that the potential buyer must sign before being shown the office itself for a cursory review of the premises, patient records, equipment, and practice management reports.

 Advertise Your Practice – Confidentially